AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 These top priorities align well with the direction of our project, PolkaAirdrops, which is addressing these critical areas through its innovative use of AI in marketing and community engagement within the Polkadot network.
-In addition,  PolkaAirdrops is well-aligned with the business development (BizDev) by implementing a fee for each airdrop.
+In addition,  PolkaAirdrops is well-aligned with  business development (BizDev) by implementing a fee for each airdrop.
 In this way, PolkaAirdrops not only ensures a sustainable revenue stream but also reinforces its role as a key player in the business development of the Polkadot ecosystem using cutting-edge AI technologies.